mintplugins/mp-links/readme.txt

 4. Adding links using the widget.

 == Changelog ==

+= 1.0.0.7 = July 11, 2013
+Removed Smashing mag and replaced with youtube icon in entypo font

 = 1.0.0.6 = July 2, 2013
 Changed action hook for taxonomy from init to after_setup_theme